 In order to take advantage of the 403(b) Salary Reduction Plan, an employee must agree not to contribute, more than the Maximum Exclusion Allowance (MEA), the total amount of contribution to the plan allowed by Internal Revenue Service code each year.
 The Payroll Specialist must receive from the employee a 403(b) Salary Reduction Agreement Form for the Salary Reduction Plan for the new school year will begin.
 In order to make changes the employee must fill out 403(b) Change Form - All done through a Third Party Administrator.

-All other changes to be made for tax or voluntary deductions must be forwarded to the Payroll Department "In Writing" two weeks prior to the pay period that these changes are to take effect.
+All other changes to be made for tax or voluntary deductions must be done through the OMNI403b website.

 Reference